List of NCAA Division I softball career win leaders

-There are currently 104 pitchers and 33 records in the NCAA Division I 100 Wins Club:
+There are currently 104 pitchers in the NCAA Division I 100 Wins Club:

 Progression

 Debbie Nichols won her 140th career game defeating the ULL Ragin’ Cajuns 3-1 on April 7, 1990, besting Rhonda Wheatley's original record.
 Courtney Blades passed Nichols for her 150th win pitching a perfect game against the Arizona Wildcats at the Women's College World Series on May 25, 2000.
 Monica Abbott won her 152nd game shutting out the Tennessee Tech Golden Eagles on March 3, 2007.

-Winning Percentage
+Winning percentage

 In addition, there are currently 25 pitchers in the 100 wins club that maintained a high winning percentage of at least 82%: